Skip to main content

 Log events have a well-defined JSON schema that allow building complex, type-safe pipelines ingesting log events.

-All log events include the following system fields:
+All events will have the following two fields:

-• _timestamp: Unix epoch timestamp in milliseconds.
-This is as an integer.
+• timestamp: number, Unix epoch timestamp in milliseconds as an integer

 Convex function logs via the console API.